 The brachial plexus is a bundle of nerves that directly supplies the motor and sensory components of a newborn baby’s shoulders, arms, and hands.
 If these nerves become damaged during the labor and delivery process, the child may become permanently or temporarily disabled, impaired, or paralyzed due to a condition called Erb’s palsy.
 This condition is almost always preventable.
 If your child has suffered due to this type of injury, a Baltimore Erb’s palsy lawyer can help you take legal action.

-Some of the most common types of birth injuries involve the brachial plexus, a bunch of nerves that lets us use our shoulders, arms, and hands as we normally would.
+Some of the most common types of injuries during birth involve the brachial plexus, which controls the use of our shoulders, arms, and hands as we normally would.
 Damage to these nerves during the birthing process is usually caused by excessive stretching of the nerves which can be caused in a few different ways.
 This excessive stretching may cause a condition referred to as Erb’s palsy.

 What Causes Most Brachial Plexus Injuries?